Frequently Asked Questions For depositors

 What information will I need to provide before lines can be deposited?

-EBiSC must be able to trace the terms of consent given by the human donor who supplied originating biomaterial for derivation of the iPS cell line.
-You will need to provide an anonymised copy of the consent form together with the accompanying patient information sheet.
+EBiSC must be able to trace the terms of consent given by the individual who voluntarily donated a tissue sample for derivation of the iPS cell line.
+You will need to provide an anonymised copy of the consent form together with the accompanying Participant Information Sheet.
 The consent must:

 - not prevent the generation of iPS cell lines